Living Intentionally – 45

 • Core Desire Check-in:

-• Generous: I’ve been generous with my time at work this week.
+• Generous: I’ve been generous to work this week.

 Here’s to another good week! 🙂